Chieze-Franklin/Bolt.js-Book/users-api.md

 ## GET: \/api\/users\/@current

-Gets an array of context objects for all running contexts.
+Gets the logged-in user for the current session.

 ### response

-If there is no error during the processing of the request, the `body` field of the response should hold an array of context objects.
+If the logged-in user for the current session is successfully found, the `body` field of the response should hold a user object.

 ---